September 1992 South Lebanon clashes: Events

-Lebanese security officials and the Israeli military said the clashes took place on September 30, 1992, when guerrillas of Hezbollah attacked positions held by the Israeli-controlled militia, the South Lebanon Army.
+Lebanese security officials and the Israeli military said the clashes took place on September 30, 1992, when guerrillas of Hezbollah attacked positions held by the pro-Israeli and IDF-backed militia, the South Lebanon Army.

 The United Nations spokesman, Timor Goksel, said the fighting spread over a wide area east of Tyre.
 United Nations peacekeepers were also attacked, when they refused to allow Hezbollah gunmen through their checkpoint, he said.
 The attackers fired a rocket-propelled grenade at the checkpoint, killing one Irish peacekeeper and wounding another, he said.

-The Islamic Resistance Movement led by the Hezbollah said in a communique released here that its forces attacked a South Lebanon Army position early on September 30 in the Israeli-occupied security zone.
+The Islamic Resistance Movement led by Hezbollah said in a communique released here that its forces attacked a South Lebanon Army position early on September 30 in the Israeli-occupied security zone.
 The South Lebanon Army said in a statement that its soldiers repelled the attack.

 Casualties

 On the 30 of September 1992, clashes in South Lebanon between Hezbollah and the South Lebanon Army Killed 9 people, including one UNIFIL peacekeeper.